jsmoriss/jsm-force-ssl/readme.txt

 **SIGNIFICANTLY DIFFERENT than other plugins of this type** (*in the best way*):

-Other plugins use [PHP's output buffer](https://secure.php.net/manual/en/function.ob-start.php) to search and replace URLs within the webpage HTML, which is error prone and affects caching performance.
+Other plugins use [PHP's output buffer](https://secure.php.net/manual/en/function.ob-start.php) to search &amp; replace URLs in the webpage HTML, which is error prone and negatively affects caching performance.

-This plugin uses native WordPress filters for maximum caching compatibility and performance, with 301 permanent redirects for best SEO ([301 redirects are considered best for SEO when moving from HTTP to HTTPS](https://en.wikipedia.org/wiki/HTTP_301)).
+This plugin uses native WordPress filters instead for maximum performance and caching compatibility, along with 301 permanent redirects for best SEO ([301 redirects are considered best for SEO when moving from HTTP to HTTPS](https://en.wikipedia.org/wiki/HTTP_301)).

 **Honors proxy / load-balancing variables for large hosting environments:**